Author: Elaine Cunningham

 The characters here are some of the strongest in the Realms novels to date.
 Both the major and minor characters are deftly rendered with interesting personalities, sensible goals, and plenty of small details that round them out.
 It makes Cunningham’s Waterdeep feel like a lived-in place inhabited by real people.
 Compared to a book like Pool of Radiance, whose city of New Phlan was an empty and dull place populated by cardboard citizens, it feels pleasingly vivid.

-Arilyn Moonblade is, after Alias from Azure Bonds, one of the few really good strong female protagonists in the Forgotten Realms novels.
+Arilyn Moonblade is, after Alias from Azure Bonds, one of the few excellent female protagonists in the Forgotten Realms novels.
 Like Alias, she’s jam-packed with both positive and negative traits: smart, badass, forthright, and independent, yet also stubborn, irritable, defensive, and emotionally withdrawn.
 We first see her at age fifteen in a prologue that establishes her character traits and explains how she ended up the way she did, which makes her abrupt transformation from an excitable, impulsive teenager to a sullen, withdrawn adult all the sadder.
 I appreciate that Cunningham didn’t jump directly into the story; without the setup for Arilyn’s character, watching her slowly defrost over the course of the novel and learn to open up to Danilo wouldn’t be nearly as satisfying.
 My only complaint would be that her whole “honourable assassin” schtick, where some people need killing but she’ll only kill them in a fair fight, is a rather silly way to keep her from veering into anti-hero territory.

 Danilo, the deuteragonist who’s keeping tabs on Arilyn in the guise of an upper-class idiot, is a very enjoyable foil for her.
 He’s got many traits which Arilyn lacks: social adroitness, emotional awareness, an open mind, and a broad assortment of family, friends, and acquaintances.
 But they both share a sardonic wit, cunning, and a talent for deception, which is a good recipe for entertaining banter.
 We get to watch their relationship evolve over the course of the novel from aggravation to guarded mutual respect to full-blown friendship, and it’s not an easy process for either of them.
 By the time they finally come to accept each other for who they are, it feels like they’ve earned their happy ending.